 Put in headphones to bring more silence

 An easy way to increase your distractions is to increase the noise around you.
 A practice that has helped me focus and slow down has been to put in headphones when I pray the Rosary.
 I don’t have any music playing, I just use the in-ear headphones to help me block out some of the noise.
-Think about the environment that you are praying the Rosary in.
+Think about the environment that you are praying in.
 We are human and influenced by our environment, taking extra care with it, and blocking out noise, will help us pray well.

 Follow along to a video